Music News News Archive

-The Marshall School of Music is happy to offer three different options to audition.
+The Marshall School of Music is happy to offer four different options to audition.
 Due to the COVID19 pandemic, we understand that some may not feel comfortable with in-person auditions or may not have the ability to travel.
-Select one of the following options In-person audition at one of our scheduled audition days Pre-recorded video
+Select one of the following options In-person audition at one of our scheduled audition days In-person audition

 The Marshall University Jazz Studies Program will offer a FREE Virtual Jazz Camp that will be open to all music students ages 13-adult, and will also be open to their music teachers and band directors.
 Virtual sessions will be offered Monday, June 8 through Friday, June 12 beginning at 1pm (EST) and will be live

 The Marshall University Choral Union and the Marshall University Symphony Orchestra will join together to present a program honoring victims of the Holocaust at 3 p.m.
 Sunday, April 28, at B’nai Sholom Synagogue, 949 10th Ave., Huntington.